Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 When knee movement is limited, it causes pain, impairs function and makes us predisposed to knee injuries.

-how much movement there is at the knee.
-The main movements at the knee are
+When we talk about knee range of motion, we are looking at how much movement there is at the knee.
+The main movements at the knee are flexion and extension i.e. bending and straightening of the knee.
+There is also a small amount of rotation.

-These three range of motions in a healthy, pain-free joint will be similar, but if you have injured your knee, have pain in your knee or a knee condition such as arthritis, chances are your range of motion will be less than normal with active range of motion being most affected.
+These three range of motions, in a healthy, pain-free joint, will be similar, but if you have injured your knee, have pain in your knee or a knee condition such as arthritis, chances are your range of motion will be less than normal with active range of motion being most affected.

-Normal knee range of motion usually refers to how much the knee bends and straightens.
+Normal knee range of motion refers to how much the knee bends and straightens.
 There is also a small amount of rotation at the knee, typically measured when the knee is bent.

 Normal active knee range of motion is: